 Finally, I want to think about how marketplace theology can speak to the experience of unemployment.
 We've seen huge volatility in job markets recently, and that makes it especially important to think about the experience of those who have been "made redundant."
 When we experience unemployment, what's our sense of identity in God?
 What provides our point of connection to society and to the church?
 I've had to wrestle with these questions in my own life, and I think marketplace theology can do more to speak into this area.

 What are you most looking forward to as you step into this new position, and what are you hoping to learn?

 I'm excited about to the opportunity to innovate.
 When I was first thinking about coming to Regent as a student, the academic catalogue had one word on the front cover: "distinctive."
 I like that about Regent.
 I think there will be great scope for creativity as we discern God's leadership in the years ahead.

 In terms of what I want to learn, I'm fascinated by the unique, irreducible experiences of Christians in the marketplace.
 What brings them joy in their work?
 What keeps them up at night?
 Where have they seen God at work?
 There's so much to learn from Christians who are doing faithful work.
 I can accompany, encourage, and equip students, but they're the ones working out their theology on the ground.
 The Spirit will be at work in them, and they'll have truth to speak to me and to each other.
 I'm excited to see what we'll discover together.

-If you'd like to hear more from David, he'll be teaching Providence: Understanding God's Ways in the World from July 11 to July 15 as part of Regent's 2022 Summer Programs.
-Join the class on campus or online, or tune in to David's discussion of "God’s Providence, Geopolitics, and Prayer" in the March 4, 2022, episode of the Regent College Podcast.
+If you'd like to hear more from David, tune in to his discussion of "God’s Providence, Geopolitics, and Prayer" in the March 4, 2022, episode of the Regent College Podcast.